Perspective | Vote early and often? That’ll just slow down the ballot count.

 Trump is correct about one thing: There will be an unprecedented number of absentee ballots cast this November.
 It’s not because, as he seems to think, states have changed their rules in response to the pandemic.
 Instead, it’s mostly because voters, to a much larger degree than ever before, want to take advantage of the option of “no excuse” absentee voting already available, rather than risk waiting in long lines or gathering in crowds to vote in person.
 There’s nothing inherently wrong with that, but it does mean that the country is in uncharted waters in terms of administrative capacity for absentee voting.

-We will have to wait and see whether election administrators are capable of pulling off a free and fair election given all the stresses they face this year — stresses exacerbated by a lack of sufficient funding to meet the extra needs induced by the coronavirus crisis.
+We will have to wait and see whether election administrators are capable of pulling off a free and fair election, given all the stresses they face this year — stresses exacerbated by a lack of sufficient funding to meet the extra needs induced by the coronavirus crisis.
 There is no guarantee that the system will fail, collapsing under the extra pressure that the pandemic combined with hyperpolarization has produced.
 But there is no guarantee that it won’t fail, either, and it doesn’t help to have the president toying with ways of taxing the system deliberately.

 After the nation gets through this year’s election, we’ll need to take another look at some of the voting rules.
-Both “no excuse” absentee voting and provisional voting are reforms introduced since 2000, and their interplay hasn’t been entirely smooth everywhere.
+Both “no excuse” absentee voting and provisional voting are changes introduced since 2000, and their interplay hasn’t been entirely smooth everywhere.

 But this election is essentially already underway, with North Carolina sending absentee ballots out this week.
 So voters themselves will have to take on some responsibility for giving the system the best chance to succeed.
 In this case, that means they should ignore the president’s suggestions for gumming up the process.